kawgh1/spring-angular-ecommerce-frontend/README.md

     - ## ***Why not use Spring Data REST??***

         - ### Spring Data REST is great for basic CRUD operations
-            - We are currently using ti for product catalog to receive images and information for each product to display
+            - We are currently using it for our product catalog to receive images and information for each product to display

-        - However, Spring Data ReST is **NOT** the best for processing operations that involve ***custom business logic***
+        - However, Spring Data REST is **NOT** the best for processing operations that involve ***custom business logic***
             - Generate a unique tracking number
             - Save order in database
             - Other custom business logic...